-Due: Friday, 09/11/2020, 11:59 PM
+Due: Wednesday, 02/10/2021 by 11:59 PM

 Please note that the deadline will be strictly enforced.
 There will be a 20% penalty if you miss the deadline, with an additional 20% once another 24-hour period elapses.
 Remember to work alone on this homework; submit everything as a hand-written assignment, except if otherwise indicated.